 There are limited forms of aid that are available for students taking iStudy courses, including the Faculty/Staff Scholarship, Child of Faculty/Staff Scholarship, and Agency Banked Hours.
-Either year-long or semester-based iStudy courses can qualify for these awards.
+Either flex or semester iStudy courses can qualify for these awards.
 Typically, students are admitted to an academic program, but can sometimes qualify as a result of their enrollment in an iStudy course under a non-degree-seeking status.

 What are the Requirements to Receive Other Aid for iStudy Courses?

 iStudy may also qualify students for outside aid such as veterans’ education benefits or AmeriCorps.
 For VA Benefits, students should contact the Office of Veteran & Military Services.
 For AmeriCorps, they should contact AmeriCorps directly about using their benefits at UM.
 If students are receiving any other funding, they should contact OFA.